Pete Waterman: Early life

-Peter Alan Waterman was born in Stoke Heath, Coventry, Warwickshire.
+Peter Alan Waterman was born in Stoke Heath, Coventry, Warwickshire on Wednesday, 15 January 1947.
 He was educated at Whitley Abbey Comprehensive School until he left in 1962 to work for British Railways.
 He became a steam locomotive fireman based at Wolverhampton (Stafford Road) depot.
 In 2002 he said of his time working for British Railways, "I loved every minute of it.
 The squalor was unreal, but the camaraderie was phenomenal."
 After closure of the depot in 1963, Waterman chose to follow a career in music, being inspired by The Beatles.
 To supplement his income as a DJ, he became a gravedigger and then an apprentice at General Electric Company, becoming a trade union official.
 He also worked as a coal miner.